SeleniumHQ/htmlunit-driver/README.md

 HtmlUnitDriver is a WebDriver compatible driver for HtmlUnit headless browser.

-**WARNING: This instruction is written for future, it is not actual until Selenium 2.53 is released.**

-HtmlUnitDriver was a part of Selenium main distribution package prior to Selenium version 2.53.
+**WARNING:** HtmlUnitDriver was a part of Selenium main distribution package prior to Selenium version 2.53.
 If you are using Selenium 2.52 or earlier you don't need to download and install HtmlUnitDriver, it is already there.

 According to Selenium evolution strategy drivers should be separated from Selenium, and a driver release cycle should